Rufshod/Rufshod/README.md

 # Hello, I am Alexander.

-A Machine Learning and Artificial Intelligence student.
+A Machine Learning and Artificial Intelligence Engineer.
 I am committed to learning in order to make a meaningful difference for people, whether it's improving inefficient traditional methods or freeing up more time for companies and individuals.

 With AI and ML I hope be able to tackle complex problems and create innovative solutions.
 As a student, I am always seeking to expand my knowledge and skills.